Understanding Your Requirements

 - Cleaning the weapon.

 So take particular care about how you go about each such activity.
-Make sure that you are properly trained, as well as identify and eliminate bad and sloppy habits which may creep in.
-Slow down—take the time to do things properly, with due care and diligence.
+Make sure that you identify and eliminate bad and sloppy habits which may creep in.
+Slow down and pay attention—take the time to do things properly, with due care and diligence.

 As it should be clear, from the discussion above, like all martial arts, it is absolutely crucial to receive proper professional training, as well as to practice frequently, when using firearms.

 Buying a gun, without sufficient training, and not practicing with it, is like buying a car without really knowing how to drive, nor ever bothering to learn properly, and then hoping that when one day, in an emergency, when you really need to drive it fast through rush hour traffic, you will not have an accident and all will be well.

 Most martial arts (and most other sports) are about building what is called “muscle memory”.
 Muscle memory is a popular term which describes how you effectively program yourself to perform specific sequences of body-eye coordinated movements automatically on demand.
 This can only be done through repetition.